icopy-site/awesome/docs/awesome/awesome-swift.md

 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
 * [BadgeHub](https://github.com/jogendra/BadgeHub) - Make any UIView a full fledged animated notification center.
 It is a way to quickly add a notification badge icon to a UIView.
 * [BatteryView](https://github.com/yonat/BatteryView) - Simple battery shaped UIView.
+* [BetterSafariView](https://github.com/stleamist/BetterSafariView) - A better way to present a SFSafariViewController or start a ASWebAuthenticationSession in SwiftUI.
 * [BreakOutToRefresh](https://github.com/dasdom/BreakOutToRefresh) - A playable pull to refresh view using SpriteKit.
 * [BulletinBoard](https://github.com/alexaubry/BulletinBoard) - Generates and manages contextual cards displayed at the bottom of the screen.
 * [CircularProgress](https://github.com/sindresorhus/CircularProgress) - Circular progress indicator for your macOS app.
 * [ClassicKit](https://github.com/Baddaboo/ClassicKit) - A collection of classic-style UI components.
+* [ContainerController](https://github.com/mrustaa/ContainerController) - UI Component.
+This is a copy swipe-panel from app: Apple Maps, Stocks
 * [CostumeKit](https://github.com/jakemarsh/CostumeKit) - Base types for theming an app.
 * [CountryPickerView](https://github.com/kizitonwose/CountryPickerView) - A simple, customizable view for efficiently collecting country information in iOS apps.
 * [CustomSegue](https://github.com/phimage/CustomSegue) - Custom segue for OSX Storyboards with slide and cross fade effects.